10 Good Website Layout Ideas for 2026 (with Examples)

 The advantage of this layout over split-screen is that it allows adding emphasis to a particular side of the page.
 The more real estate a side has, the more focus you are placing on it.
 That, in turn, allows you to identify primary and secondary content.

 With the premise of primary and secondary columns in place, you can use the approach in multiple ways.
-For example, Félix Lesouef uses the method on his site to divide between content and navigation.
+For example, some designers use the method on their portfolio sites to divide between content and navigation.

 By contrast, the Nourish Eats website uses the second column to allow you to see the next section of its website.

 In many ways, the asymmetrical layout is an excellent choice.
-It is flexible, relatively easy to implement, and less used.
+It is flexible, relatively easy to implement, and less commonly used than many alternatives.
 It is a convenient way to make your website look different without the headaches of some of the other choices.

 How to Pick a Layout